 Employee Absenteeism Rate = (total number of absent days / total number of working days) x 100

 This is one of the most important KPIs for HR Managers which help to know the average staying period of an employee in the company.
 It helps to measure employee satisfaction and employee engagement with the company.
 Dissatisfaction is an important cause for which employee turnover occurs.
 If the staying period found longer then it will be better for your company’s return on the hiring and training investments process.
 High employee engagement predicts higher productivity and lower turnover.

 Average Stay Period = the Total number of days that X employees stayed in the company / total number of employees in question.

 Cost Per Hire:

 This is a pretty straightforward KPI for HR Manager that measures the total invested amount of resources for each new employee hired.
-During calculation, all costs of recruitment (manual advertisement cost, the time cost of recruiters, job portal fees, etc.) will be included.
+All kinds of advertisement cost, the time cost of recruiters, job portal fees, etc. will have to be included during the calculation of cost per hire.
 This cost is related to the company’s overall budget, so the company should strictly follow and maintain a lead time for each recruitment.

 Cost Per Hire= (total internal recruiting costs + external recruiting costs) / (total # of hires in a given time frame)

 The turnover rate is one of the major & critical KPIs for HR Managers that focuses on lost talent.
 The company should try to keep the talent turnover rate as low as possible for the junior staff, as they will be the most valuable resource in the future.
 Turnover rate analysis report helps the HR department to identify how many employees leave the organization in a certain period and need replacement.